-This simple pledge is a vow of personal intent to take action in our everyday lives and to find unique ways, big or small, to live more sustainably.
+Our Oceans Without Borders pledge is a vow of personal intent to take action in our everyday lives and to find unique ways, big or small, to live more sustainably.
 We need to adopt a global, shared responsibility for our future, as well as those of our children, our oceans and indeed our planet.
-Remember, there is no Plan(et) B, so the time to act is now.
-Let’s all resolve to adopt these 10 easy ways of living more sustainably in 2019.

 1. Eliminate single-use plastic